Nintendo Switch Online: History

 Subsequently, the Nintendo Switch Online service officially launched in South Korea and Hong Kong on April 23, 2019, in Israel on August 20, 2019, in Taiwan on September 9, 2025, and in Singapore, Malaysia, and Thailand on November 18, 2025.
 The service was officially suspended in Russia on May 31, 2023, due to payment processors discontinuing business in the market for more than a year following the 2022 invasion in Ukraine.

 On September 5, 2019, Super NES games were added to the service under a separate app.
 On December 1, 2020, the 11.0.0 software update for the Nintendo Switch system software was released, which added a Nintendo Switch Online app to the console's home screen.

 Nintendo introduced a new subscription tier known as Nintendo Switch Online + Expansion Pack on October 26, 2021; this tier primarily adds Nintendo 64 and Sega Genesis titles to the classic games service.
 It also added Animal Crossing: New Horizons – Happy Home Paradise as the first of several pieces of downloadable content that users have free access to for the duration of the subscription.
 This tier was priced at per year on average or for the family subscription option (including the base price of $20 from the original service).
 In February 2023, Nintendo added Game Boy, Game Boy Color and Game Boy Advance titles to the service.
 The standard subscription gave access to the Game Boy and Game Boy Color titles, while Game Boy Advance titles required the Expansion Pack tier.
 In November 2023, Nintendo launched a new version of the Nintendo 64 - Nintendo Switch Online in Japan for games that received a CERO Z rating, dubbed NINTENDO 64 Nintendo Switch Online +18.
-A similar version was released for users outside Japan in June 18, 2024, called Nintendo 64 – Nintendo Switch Online: MATURE 17+.
+A similar version was released for users outside Japan on June 18, 2024, called Nintendo 64 – Nintendo Switch Online: MATURE 17+.